-While on holiday in the United States in 1881, H. M. Hyndman read a copy of Karl Marx's Das Capital.
-Hyndman was deeply influenced by the book and decided to form a Marxist political group when he arrived back in England.
+While on holiday in the United States in 1881, Henry M. Hyndman read a copy of Karl Marx's Das Capital.
+Hyndman was deeply influenced by the book and decided to become active in politics when he arrived back in England.
 The Social Democratic Federation (SDF) became the first Marxist political group in Britain and over the next few months Hyndman was able to recruit trade unionists such as Tom Mann and John Burns into the organisation.
 Eleanor Marx, Karl's youngest daughter became a member, and so did the artist and poet, William Morris.
-Other members included George Lansbury, Edward Aveling, H. H. Champion, Theodore Rothstein, Helen Taylor, John Scurr, Guy Aldred, Dora Montefiore, Frank Harris, Clara Codd, John Spargo and Ben Tillet.
+Other members included George Lansbury, Edward Aveling, Henry H. Champion, Theodore Rothstein, Helen Taylor, John Scurr, Guy Aldred, Dora Montefiore, Frank Harris, Clara Codd, John Spargo and Ben Tillett.
 Hyndman became editor of the SDF's newspaper, Justice.

 Paul Thompson argues in his book, Socialist, Liberals and Labour (1967) that it was the publication of the book, Progress and Povery by Henry George that increased the popularity of the SDF: "The real socialist revival was set off by Henry George, the American land reformer, whose English campaign tour of 1882 seemed to kindle the smouldering unease with narrow radicalism.
 This radical voice from the Far West of America, a land of boundless promise, where, if anywhere, it might seem that freedom and material progress were secure possessions of honest labour, announced grinding poverty, the squalor of congested city life, unemployment, and utter helplessness."
 By 1885 the organisation had over 700 members.